 ix, 61 pages

 Print OCLC #

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5999603~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5999603~S5

 Shi, Rong, "Effects of a newly synthesized thiol antioxidant on doxorubicin-induced oxidative stress" (2006).
 Masters Theses.
 5904.